stephdavid/Console-Finances/README.md

 # Console-Finances

 ## Module 4 Challenge - JavaScript: Console Finances

+🎉 Woo hoo! 🎉

+I finally cracked it.
+It turns out that I didn't require the second ** for loop **, and only needed to refactor lines 152 and 174.
+Pulled out some very rusty debugging skills which showed funky unexpected things going on.
+Have scheduled an appointment with a tutor to hone these skills.

 1. When I first looked at the requirements ReadMe file, in  reference to the financial dataset in the starter/index.js file, I was intrigued by the term "arrays with two fields".